 I am fascinated by all this, especially now in May 2017, 105 days after Donald Trump has been elected President stateside and am truly baffled at our caustic counter-productive bi-polarity.
 That said, I am extremely curious about why he has appealed to so many people’s fundamental values - framed in a turbulent tradition, despite appearances in an obvious capsizing of moral judgement, enabled in reaction and empty of response.
-I am in awe of the human tragedy, in it’s absence of reasoning - stubborn and stupid, defaulting to numbness - like a saucy scrap on Jerry Springer followed by a punch in the face while everyone in the audience screams and cheers while she placidly watches her television - sipping wine and giggling.
-It's on the news.
-The differentiation between church and state is now dissolving after his newest EO/Executive Order and the dismantling of regulated systems (designed to protect us from greed and destruction) proliferate.
+I am in awe of the human tragedy, in it’s absence of reasoning - stubborn and stupid, defaulting to numbness.
+Like a saucy scrap on Jerry Springer followed by a punch in the face while everyone in the audience chants and cheers while she placidly does her toenails in front of the TV - sipping wine and giggling.
+Newsflash.
+The differentiation between church and state is now dissolving after his newest EO/Executive Order and the dismantling of regulated systems (designed to protect us from greed) proliferate.
 The gloves have come off and we are officially at war with ourselves and what’s worse, is that the manipulation is metastasizing, even in Canada.

 All this takes me back to a time when nothing mattered; a time when politics was just a thin particle board sign on a spring fed manicured front lawn every few years.
 Ah small town Ontario in the 60’s; tulips and daffodils.
 Our local candidates always had that predictable family man smiling face and a kind pose for the camera that said ‘trust me’, only back then, if their face was on a voting sign in Woodstock Ontario, they probably were trustworthy.